gi4nks/greedy/frontend/UI_STYLE_STANDARDS.md

 ## 🚀 **Future Development**

 - Maintain these patterns for all new features
-- Use established color scheme consistently
+- Use established nord color scheme consistently
 - Follow responsive design patterns
 - Keep button sizes standardized to `btn-sm`
 - Preserve typography hierarchy